A Dynamic Additive and Multiplicative Effects Model with Application to the United Nations Voting Behaviors: Analysis of the United Nations Voting Network

-Next, to dynamically model the United Nations voting network in relation to other variables reflecting international relations, we combine $P=5$ different dyadic variables from the Correlates of War (COW) data \citep{gibler2008international}, Polity IV data \citep{marshall2014polity} and the International Monetary Fund (IMF)'s Direction of Trade Statistics (DOTS) and International Financial Statistics (IFS) data, and construct the observed edge covariates $\mathbf{X}$.
-For $p=1,\ldots,P$, we set the explanatory variable $X^t_{ijp}$ as below. \begin{itemize} \item [1.] $X^t_{ij1}$: intercept, included to account for the baseline degree of agreement. \item [2.] $X^t_{ij2}$: log of the geographic distance between the capital cities of country $i$ and country $j$. \item [3.] $X^t_{ij3}$: 1 if country $i$ and country $j$ have a formal alliance including mutual defense pacts, non-aggression treaties, and ententes at time $t$, and 0 otherwise. \item [4.] $X^t_{ij4}$: absolute difference in polity score between country $i$ and country $j$ at time $t$ \footnote{Polity IV data contain coded annual information on the level of democracy for various countries, and a polity score ranges from -10 to +10, with -10 to -6 corresponding to autocracies, -5 to 5 corresponding to anocracies, and 6 to 10 to democracies. and 6 to 10 to democracies.}. \item [5.] $X^t_{ij5}$: index of economic dependence using bilateral trade weighted by each country's gross domestic product (GDP), as defined in \cite{gartzke2000preferences}.
-That is, \item [6.] $X^t_{ij6}$: indicator of whether country $i$ and country $j$ share the official language. \end{itemize} By definition, all covariates are symmetric (i.e., $X^t_{ijp}=X^t_{jip}$).
-Two variables---log($\mbox{distance}$) and common language---are time-invariant covariates, although their coefficients may vary over time.
-Correlations between the covariates are summarized in Appendix \ref{appendix: correlations}.\\ We specify the matrix of availability $\mathbf{A}$ introduced in Section \ref{subsec: varying number of nodes} to reflect some countries' non-participation in the United Nations General Assembly (UNGA): \begin{itemize} \item[1.]
-North Korea (PRK) has structural missing values from $t = 1$ to $t = 8$ because North Korea did not vote until North Korea and South Korea were simultaneously admitted to the United Nations in 1991. \item[2.]
-South Korea (ROK) has structural missing values from $t = 1$ to $t = 8$ because South Korea did not vote until North Korea and South Korea were simultaneously admitted to the United Nations in 1991. \item [3.]
-Russia (RUS) has structural missing values from $t=1$ to $t =9$ because Russia succeeded the Soviet Union's seat, including its permanent membership on the Security Council in the United Nations, after the dissolution of the Soviet Union in 1991. \item [4.]
-Iraq (IRQ) has structural missing values from $t =13$ to $t = 21$ because Iraq did not participate in the UNGA roll-call votes from 1995 to 2003.
-Under the rule of Saddam, Iraq had been under severe sanctions from the international community, including the United Nations, since 1990. \end{itemize} Any missing values corresponding to a country's missing period are treated as structural missing values.
-As explained in Section \ref{subsec: varying number of nodes}, other missing values are treated as missing at random and are thus imputed.
+Next, we construct $P=6$ covariates from the Correlates of War data \citep{gibler2008international}, the Polity IV data \citep{marshall2014polity}, the International Monetary Fund's Direction of Trade Statistics, and the International Financial Statistics data.
+For $p=1,\ldots,P$, the explanatory variable $X^t_{ijp}$ is the following: \begin{enumerate} \item $X^t_{ij1}$: The constant 1, an intercept to account for the baseline degree of agreement. \item $X^t_{ij2}$: distance from gravity model (\cite{ward2007persistent}): log(geographic distance between the capital cities of country $i$ and country $j$) . \item $X^t_{ij3}$: Indicator of whether country $i$ and country $j$ have a formal alliance including mutual defense pacts, non-aggression treaties, and ententes at time $t$. \item $X^t_{ij4}$: absolute difference in Polity IV score between country $i$ and country $j$ at time $t$.
+These scores range from $-10$ to $+10$ and provide annual information on the level of democracy, with $-10$ to $-6$ corresponding to autocracy, $-5$ to 5 to anocracy, and 6 to 10 to democracy. \item $X^t_{ij5}$: index of economic dependence using bilateral trade weighted by each country's gross domestic product (GDP), as defined in \cite{gartzke2000preferences}.
+That is, \item $X^t_{ij6}$: indicator of whether country $i$ and country $j$ share the official language. \end{enumerate} By definition, all covariates are symmetric, i.e., $X^t_{ijp}=X^t_{jip}$, and all but two of them, $\log(\mbox{distance})$ and common language, may vary over time.
+Correlations between the covariates are summarized in Supplementary Materials Section D (\cite{bomin23}).